The Last Manual

 Finding the manuals doesn't solve the problem.
 In many ways, it creates new ones.

 Who controls the manuals controls the knowledge.
 Factions hoard recovered documents.
 Corporations restrict access.
-The Collective copies and distributes freely, but their copies are sometimes altered -- accidentally or deliberately.
-The Last Manual has become a political weapon.
+The Collective copies and distributes freely, but storage is finite, teaching capacity is finite.
+Every choice to preserve one manual is a choice not to preserve another.

 The Dependency Paradox